← Back to Blog

 Scenario 2: Domain is "Taken" but no website

-• Check WHOIS for owner contact info
+• Check WHOIS for owner contact information

-• Try alternative extensions (.io, .co, .ai)
+• Try alternative extensions (.io, .co, .ai, .app, .dev)

 Scenario 3: Domain shows "Premium"